Jim Jorgensen: 1990s and 2000s

-FashionSprout – an emerging online marketplace for trendy and affordable fashion, proudly supporting American small businesses and seasonal trends.
-The platform focuses on styles and merchandise made in the USA, offering unique, budget-friendly options for a wide range of customers.
-FashionSprout has built a growing online presence, including a dedicated following of over 2,000,000 on Facebook.
+FashionSprout – an online marketplace for trendy and affordable fashion.
+The platform focuses on styles and merchandise made in the USA.
+FashionSprout has aa following of over 2,000,000 on Facebook.

 bUnited – in stealth pre-launch, it was billed as The Consumer Revolution (Jorgensen was a co-founder with Johannes Pohle and Ozan Taner).

 Books – under the author name of Jay Knight, Jorgensen has written two books; Nothing Ventured published in 2007 and The Happy Class published in 2014.
-The Happy Class book is shown on Facebook with 150,000 fans.

-BeamZ - This project connects travelers with unique virtual travel experiences, enabling them to explore the world from the comfort and safety of their homes.
-Built on the feedback and engagement of our community, the platform has grown into a space inspired and shaped by its users, fostering a sense of global connection and shared discovery.
+BeamZ - This project connects travelers with virtual travel experiences, enabling them to explore the world from their homes.
+The platform has grown into a space shaped by its users.
 Jorgensen was a co-founder with Alexandre Gourevitch and Chaitanya Malla.